liuggio/liuggio.github.com/_posts/2013-01-03-automate-test-and-code-inspection-in-php-with-guard-and-symfony2.md

 while true; do clear; phpunit; if [ ! $? ]; then sleep 10; else sleep 3;fi; done;
 ```

-but it was not enough, I needed for something which could perform only the Test for the file that I had changed: [guard-phpunit](https://github.com/Maher4Ever/guard-phpunit)
+but it was not enough, I needed something which could perform only the Test for the file that I had changed: [guard-phpunit](https://github.com/Maher4Ever/guard-phpunit)

 In the PHP world, [Guard](https://github.com/guard/guard) is not so popular but instead would require much more importance.